fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/04_this.md

 **All member variables are implicitly accessed through `this` pointer**.

 #### Question: If `this` can be skipped, does it exist only for examples or has it some actual purpose?
-Are there situations where `this` is actually needed to be written?
+Are there any situations where `this` is necessary?

 Yes, there are multiple situations in which `this` needs to be explicitly written.
-One of these situations is presented in few lessons.
+One has already been presented in this lesson - printing object's own address.

 ## UB warning